alvarogf97/Audit/README.md

 ### Prerequisites

-You need to have python 3.5+ in order to use this application and pip installed on your computer.
+You need to have python 3.5+ in order to use this application, pip and git installed on your computer.

 #### Linux